alexdrone/ui_dsl_deprecated/README.md

 Furthermore the properties defined in the scope a stylesheet selectors are purely *keyPaths*, making it straight-forward to style custom components or supply custom appearance selectors to a view.

+Additionaly ReflektorKit is **extensible** - it allows you to write plugin and extensions (for example to parse a custom kind of value, or define a custom condition for the rules to be computed)

 ##Getting started